kclaudine/git-search/README.md

 # Prerequisites

-To work with GithubSearch you need to have some few prerequisites.
+To work with GitSearch you need to have some few prerequisites.

 This include the following mentioned below.